 RELATED: How to Lose Body Fat

-And lastly, cold shock response is possible when your core temperature drops too low.
-Cold shock can onset rapid heart rate, gasping, uncontrollable hyperventilation, and hypertension.
-While cold exposure is subjective to what each person can tolerate, it’s worth noting cold shock is possible with long exposure or ultra cold water temperatures.
+Lastly, cold shock response is possible when your core temperature drops too low.
+Cold shock can lead to rapid heart rate, gasping, uncontrollable hyperventilation, and hypertension.
+While cold exposure is subjective to what each person can tolerate, it’s worth noting that cold shock is possible with extended exposure or ultra cold water temperatures.

 Now that we’ve established the groundwork for what happens to your body during cold water exposure, let’s dive into the health benefits associated with a nice cold plunge.
-That said, it’s worth noting that there is still much more to be discovered when it comes to the body’s response to ice baths.
-For now, researchers acknowledge there are still a lot of unknowns.
+We do note, though, that there is still much more to be discovered when it comes to the body’s response to ice baths.
+For now, researchers acknowledge there are a lot of unknowns.

 Potential to Reduce Pain and Inflammation

 Well, in one 2010 randomized control trial published by Physical Therapy2, researchers found that cold water immersion reduced sensory nerve conduction velocity—and did so more than ice massages or localized ice packs.
-In other words, being submerged in chilly ice bath temperatures helped reduce nerve sensation and pain.
+In other words, being submerged in chilly ice bath temperatures helped reduce nerve sensations and perceived pain.

 Additionally, a report published by the Journal of Pain3 found that cold baths paired with hyperventilatory breathing exercises and meditation (aka the Wim Hof method, which we’ll dive into a bit later) reduced the feeling of pain from an electrical stimulus.